Skip to main content

 Skills development

 Spanish legislation understands the ensemble of knowledge and capacities which allow for the exercise of the professional activity according to the production and employment demands as professional skills.
-Adaptation of the education system to the requirements of the production system is carried out according to the dispositions of Organic Law 5/2002 of 19 June on qualifications and vocational training.
+Adaptation of the education system to the requirements of the production system is carried out according to the dispositions of Organic Law 3/2022 of 31March, of vocational education and training planning and integration.

-Once the occupations with better perspectives have been analysed, Axis 2 of the Spanish Strategy for Employment Activation 2017-2020 (Estrategia Española de Activación para el Empleo 2017-2020) establishes training as one of the structural objectives, in order to facilitate employability and skills improvement.
+Once the occupations with better perspectives have been analysed, Axis 2 Spanish Active Employment Support Strategy 2021-2024.
+(Estrategia Española de Apoyo Activo al Empleo 2021-2024) establishes training as one of the structural objectives, in order to facilitate employability and skills improvement.

-In order to comply with this, and having the Law 5/2002 on Qualifications and Vocational Training as the regulatory base, the National System for Qualifications and Vocational Education and Training is established.
+In order to comply with this, the National System for Qualifications and Vocational Education and Training is established.
 The National Catalogue for Professional Qualifications is made out from the National System for Qualifications and Vocational Education and Training which is the main instrument of the System to adapt vocational training to the productive system demands, which allows for a development of skills.

 As skills can be obtained by vocational training as well as professional experience, or by other means of non-formal training, the National Catalogue for Professional Qualifications integrates the different systems of vocational training and allows people to have their skills recognised whether or not they are in possession of an official title.